PHARTGAMES/SpaceMonkey/README.md

 ### Setup

 1. Backup your motionSim.lua file in the lua/vehicle subfolder of BeamNG.drive.
 2. Run the SpaceMonkey BeamNG.Drive plugin.msi installer in the BeamNG subfolder of Space Monkey to install the BeamNG.Drive telemetry provider into BeamNG.Drive.
+NOTE: installer in 1.0.6 is broken, please use this one https://github.com/PHARTGAMES/SpaceMonkey/blob/main/BeamNG/Installer/SpaceMonkey%20BeamNG.Drive%20plugin-SetupFiles/SpaceMonkey%20BeamNG.Drive%20plugin.msi
 3. Within BeamNG.drive 'Options > OTHER', set the following options:

 - MotionSim enabled [x]